 Some worry that house flipping is too much of a risk, why?
 You might fear the following scenarios, it could be that you can get into a deal where the renovation and repair costs turn out to be more than you expect.
 It may take longer to do those renovations and repairs than you thought.
 Then there is the actual sale, perhaps the property does not sell for the amount that you calculated it should.
 The property may also take a long time to sell.

 These are normal concerns for any budding real estate entrepreneur.
 If that describes you, you might want to consider one of these house flipping alternatives to real estate as a way to get started with minimal risk.
-These house flipping alternatives can be an awesome way to get started in the business, to build your connections and to learn about the possibilities for the future.

 Bird dog is a real estate investing term that refers to someone who spends their time trying to locate properties with substantial investment potential.
 Real estate investors may work with a network of bird dogs to increase the area over which they are looking for real estate deals.
 You could make money finding potentially good deals for other investors, acting as their eyes and ears in your local area.